jacobdensford/jacobdensford.com/projects/new-trpg.md

 *When not playing with classes, reroll on these options.

-> PCs might also gain XP for failed rolls.
-I'm not sure yet, though.
-Since there aren't any built-in consequences for failure, it might be an over-powered way of gaining xp.
-Also, XP might also be spent to improve test rolls.
+> XP might also be spent to improve test rolls.
 Spend 2 XP to reroll a die, spend 4 XP to increase a hit- to a hit or a hit to a hit+, spend 6 XP to turn a miss into a hit, or spend 8 XP to add an additional hit to a roll.

 ## Game Master